 - Check out Dive into HTML5, which is a website and book on the cool stuff about HTML5.

-- Look over What’s new in HTML5 from About
+- Look over What are new features introduced in HTML5?

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.